 - Running too often as a beginner.
 When you first start running there’s a good chance that your body is out of shape, and is simply rebelling against the exertion?
 So if I were a beginner with side stitches, I would read this post: How Many Days A Week Should You Run, and concentrate on learning breathing techniques.

 How To Prevent Stitches When Running

 - Eating Smarter.
 Not eating for at least an hour before you run only makes good sense, doesn’t it?
-You don’t want your stomach laboring to digest food while your running, jogging, or doing most any exercise.
-Making sure that the last meal you do eat before a run is primarily complex carbohydrates and high in the electrolytes potassium, calcium and sodium keeps you energized.
+You don’t want your stomach laboring to digest food while your running, jogging, or doing almost any exercise.
+Making sure that the last meal you do eat before a run is primarily complex carbohydrates and high in the electrolytes potassium, calcium and sodium keep you energized.

 - Learning to breathe deeply.
 Taking the time to learn correct breathing techniques with deep breathing exercises will greatly enhance the lungs ability to inhale deeply and exhale fully while running.
 However, learning how to breathe correctly during a run is bad timing.
 Practicing these techniques daily when your resting is key to preventing side stitches.

 - Strengthening your abdominal core.
 Improving your core muscle strength provides more support for your large internal organs — lessening the bouncing action.
 There’s a good chance that if you’re having side stitches while running, you’re also noticing your stomach and internal organs bouncing around.
 I stopped that bouncing with an exercise ball.
 Check out this Slide Show from Mayo Clinic to get the most from an exercise ball.